elastic/enterprise-search-network-drive-connector/README.md

 ### Data extraction and syncing

-Each Network Drives connector extracts and syncs the files from Network Drives:
+Each Network Drives connector extracts and syncs files from Network Drives:

 It extracts content from various document formats, and it performs optical character recognition (OCR) to extract content from images.